Figure 1. The entire crown of the Chrysler Building in New York is clad with Enduro KA-2 metal, a stainless steel alloy developed in Germany.

 Pinchbeck is an alloy of copper and zinc but with much less zinc than is contained in brass.
 Invented by the London watchmaker Christopher Pinchbeck (c.
 1670–1732), it is used to simulate gold.

 Speculum is a brittle white alloy of two parts copper to one part tin that takes a very high polish and was used for telescope mirrors until the late nineteenth century.
-The manufacture of speculum mirrors reached its apex with William Parsons, third Earl of Rosse, who managed to produce several 36-in (91-cm) Newtonians and later, in 1845, a colossus 72 in (1.8 m) in diameter.
+The manufacture of speculum mirrors reached its apex with William Parsons, third Earl of Rosse, who managed to produce several 36-inch (91-centimeter) Newtonians and later, in 1845, a colossus 72 inches (1.8 meters) in diameter.
 However, speculum, which is difficult to work with and quick to tarnish (forcing a repolishing of the optical surface itself) was made obsolete in astronomy with the development of silvering and aluminizing.

 Type metal is any of various alloys of lead, antimony, and tin, easily cast to make printing type.
 Owing to the presence of antimony, type metal expands on solidifying and thus gives a sharp cast.
 Type metal contains 2.5–25% lead and 2.5–25% antimony; both tin and antimony lower the melting point, which is usually between 240° and 250°C (460–475°F).